Canon 1D vs Olympus E-3

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1D and the E-3 have been discontinued, but can regularly be found used on eBay.
+Both the 1D and the E-3 have been discontinued, but can regularly be found used on ebay.
 The 1D was replaced by the Canon 1D Mark II, while the E-3 was followed by the Olympus E-5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 1D and E-3 can be found, respectively, in the Canon 1D Manual (free pdf) or the online Olympus E-3 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D and the Olympus E-3?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.